Build Mode · · 16 min read

 Anatomy of a Real Deal

-A 14-person CPA firm in the Southeast with $2.1M EBITDA sold to an AI roll-up platform in mid-2024.
+Consider an illustrative scenario that reflects common deal patterns: a 14-person CPA firm in the Southeast with $2.1M in EBITDA sells to an AI roll-up platform in mid-2024.
 The founding partners (two CPAs, both in their early 60s) had explored traditional succession options for 3 years without finding a workable solution.

 Headline terms: 8.2x EBITDA = $17.2M total consideration